 Tao Lin.
 2008.
 ‘Liening de xin jingji zhengce jiqi shidai jiazhi xin tan—jian lun qi dui Deng Xiaoping lilun de yingxiang’.
 Ha’erbin xueyuan xuebao 2008 (4):11-18.

 Walter, Carl, and Fraser Howie.
 2011.
 Red Capitalism: The Fragile Financial Foundation of China’s Extraordinary Rise.
 Singapore: John Wiley & Sons.

 Wang Lirong.
 2001.
 ‘Liening de “xin jingji zhengce” he Deng Xiaoping lilun zhi bijiao’.
 Zhongnan caijing daxue xuebao 2001 (5):13-16.

 Weil, Robert.
 1996.
 Red Cat, White Cat.
 New York: Monthly Review Press.

-In an insightful section, Lenin identifies the many components present in Russia at the time, in which petty-bourgeois production (mainly peasants with their patriarchal tendencies) and private capitalists were at war with a coalition between state capitalism and socialism (Lenin 1921 -b, 331; 1921 -b, 207).
-Indeed, Lenin argued frequently that many aspects of approaches first developed under capitalism would also have a proper function under socialism: ‘Socialism is inconceivable without large-scale capitalist engineering based on the latest discoveries of modern science.
+Although Lenin assumed – mistakenly – that all types of market relations were inherently capitalist (Deng [1980-1981] 1995, 308-9), he also argued frequently that many approaches first developed under capitalism would also have a proper function under socialism: ‘Socialism is inconceivable without large-scale capitalist engineering based on the latest discoveries of modern science.
 It is inconceivable without planned state organisation which keeps tens of millions of people to the strictest observance of a unified standard in production and distribution.
-We Marxists have always spoken of this’ (Lenin 1921 -b, 334; 1921 -b, 210).
+We Marxists have always spoken of this’ (Lenin 1921 -b, 334).